Nyconing/SO-NyBot/README.md

 - function `fun` : A command entry point. example: `(message)=>{ message.directReply('Hello'); }`
   - param `message`

+·

+#### The `event` object
-object `event` : An event obtained from adapter.
+An event obtained from adapter.
 It just was an object that holds data, no functions inside.

 - string `content` : A raw text of message.
 - number `event_type` : Type of event.